agileware/au.com.agileware.ewayrecurring/docs/README.md

 ## Upgrade instructions

-If you are changing from a different eWay Payment Processor, please read the [Upgrade Instructions](UPGRADE.md)

-If you are upgrading from eWay Recurring 1.x, please read the [Upgrade Instructions](UPGRADE.md)
+If you are changing from a different eWay Payment Processor or upgrading from eWay Recurring 1.x, please read the [Upgrade Instructions](UPGRADE.md)

 ## eWay API Key and Password